 The Beating Heart of the North

-Here in the trackless core of the territory, the frantic outside world is held at bay.
-This is the home of a grand inland sea, Great Bear – nearly 500 metres deep, slithering with colossal trout, cliff-flanked, and salted with alluring place-names: Conjuror Bay, Grizzly Bear Mountain, the Scented Grass Hills.
+Here in the untrodden core of the territory, the frantic outside world is held at bay.
+This is the home of a grand inland body of water, the largest entirely in Canada, known as Great Bear Lake — nearly 500 metres deep, slithering with colossal Trout, cliff-flanked and salted with alluring place names such as Conjuror Bay, Grizzly Bear Mountain and the Scented Grass Hills.

-Here, too, is the North's king of rivers, the mammoth Mackenzie, six kilometres wide, pressing northward with its watery burden of driftwood, fish, barges and canoeists, and joined along the way by wild tributaries like the Redstone, the Keele and the Mountain.
+Here, too, is the North’s ruler of rivers, the mammoth Mackenzie — six kilometres wide, pressing northward with its watery cargo of driftwood, fish, barges and canoeists, joined along the way by wild tributaries like the Redstone, the Keele and the Mountain.

-And finally, here you'll find five vibrant villages, thriving on the cusp of the Arctic Circle – no roads in or out, their hearty residents insulated from the woes and worries of the outside world.
+And among these unforgettable sights, you’ll find five vibrant communities thriving on the cusp of the Arctic Circle, their hearty residents insulated from the bustle of city life.